ITR Filing Deadline Missed? Last chance to claim your tax refund.

 Q- Where should the books of account of business be kept, and for how long?

 All the books of account and related documents should be kept at the principal place of business, which means that generally where the business or profession is generally carried on.
 All the necessary documents shall be preserved for at least six years from the end of the relevant Assessment year, i.e., for a total of seven financial years from the end of the relevant year.
-When the assessment has been reopened, all the books of account and other documents which were kept and maintained at the time of reopening of the assessment should continue to be so kept and maintained till the assessment which has been reopened gets completed.
+When the assessment has been reopened, all the books of account and other documents that were kept and maintained at the time of reopening of the assessment should continue to be so kept and maintained till the assessment which has been reopened gets completed.

 Q- Income-tax is levied on the income of every person.
 As per the Income-tax Law, what constitutes income?